 Both the 2024 and 2025 books show that a Witness will be disfellowshipped for repeated association with a disfellowshipped or disassociated non-relative.
 The only exception is “necessary association,” which refers to situations that cannot be avoided, such as when a Witness works for the same company as a disfellowshipped or disassociated person.

-The 2025 book shows that greeting a person is not the same as association.
+Contrary to the 2024 edition, the 2025 edition shows that greeting a disfellowshipped person is not the same as association with him.

-Regarding association with relatives, there is a difference between the 2024 and 2025 books.
-The 2024 book speaks about “persistent spiritual association.”
+Regarding association with relatives, there is a difference between the 2024 and 2025 editions.
+The 2024 edition speaks about “persistent spiritual association.”
 This means that if a Witness continues to speak with a disfellowshipped or disassociated relative about the Bible, he may be disfellowshipped.

 [1].
 See my article, “How to treat disfellowshipped persons?
 I Who were those that Christians should not welcome into their homes?” (https://mybelovedreligion.no/2025/04/09/how-to-treat-disfellowshipped-persons-i-who-were-those-that-christians-should-not-greet/)

-THE ORCHESTRATED EFFORT TO MISLEAD THE COURTS AND THE AUTHORITIES AS TO HOW DISFELLOWSHIPPED PERSONS ARE TREATED
+THE ORCHESTRATED EFFORTS TO MISLEAD THE COURTS AND THE PUBLIC REGARDING THE TREATMENT OF DISFELLOWSHIPPED AND DISASSOCIATED JEHOVAH’S WITNESSES

 LYING IN CONNECTION WITH THE COURT CASES IN NORWAY

-Because the members of the Governing Body have made a rule that disfellowshipped persons must be shunned, they also have a responsibility for the consequences of this.
+Because the members of the Governing Body have made a rule that disfellowshipped and disassociated persons must be shunned, they also have the responsibility for the consequences of this.
 To avoid this responsibility, they have systematically tried to place the responsibility on the individual Witnesses by telling lies.

-The lies are that there is no demand from the Governing Body that disfellowshipped persons be shunned, but the conscience of each Witness will decide how much or how little contact he or she will have with disfellowshipped persons.
+The lies are that there is no demand from the members of the Governing Body that disfellowshipped persons be shunned.
+But it is the conscience of each Witness that will decide how much or how little contact he or she will have with disfellowshipped persons.

-In the letter from Jehovah’s Witnesses to the County Governor of Oslo and Viken of February 17, 2022, the Witnesses wrote:
+In the letter from Jehovah’s Witnesses to the County Governor in Oslo and Viken dated February 17, 2022, the Witnesses wrote:

 On the other hand, one who voluntarily chooses to reject his spiritual position as one of Jehovah’s Witnesses by formally disassociating himself will be respected for this, and everyone in the congregation has the opportunity to use their personal religious conscience to choose if they will delimitate or completely avoid any contact with this person.